-Jequirity refers to the seeds of plant.
+Jequirity refers to the seeds of the plant.
 These red-back seeds are remarkable.
-They are small egg-shaped and have brilliant scarlet colour with a black scar indicating the place where they were attached to the pods.
+They are small egg-shaped, and have brilliant scarlet color with a black scar indicating the place where they were attached to the pods.

-The seeds are ovoid or sub globular, 5 to 8 mm long, 4 to 5 mm. broad with the smooth, glossy surface and bright scarlet colour and hilum a black patch.
-The weight of 100 seeds is about 12 to 13 grams.
+The seeds are ovoid or subglobular, 5 to 8 mm long, 4 to 5 mm. broad with the smooth, glossy surface, and bright scarlet color, and hilum a black patch.
+The weight of 100 seeds are about 12 to 13 grams.

-The seeds are described as poisonous and are used internally in affections of the nervous system due to stimulatory action on nerves and externally in skin diseases, ulcers, affections of the hair etc.
+The seeds are described as poisonous, and are used internally in affections of the nervous system due to stimulatory action on the nerves, and externally in skin diseases, ulcers, affections of the hair, etc.